Rajiv-18/ClothingWebsite/FIREBASE_SETUP_GUIDE.md

 ---

-## Part 3: I'll Update Your Code
+## Part 3: What's Already Set Up

-Once you give me the config, I will:
+Your code is already configured with:

-1. ✅ Create a new file `js/firebase-config.js` with your config
+1. ✅ Firebase SDK scripts in `index.html`
-2. ✅ Add Firebase SDK scripts to `index.html`
+2. ✅ Firebase configuration in `js/firebase-config.js`
-3. ✅ Update `js/script.js` to use Firebase instead of localStorage:
+3. ✅ `js/script.js` uses Firebase for:
-   - Replace user authentication with Firebase Auth
+   - User authentication with Firebase Auth
-   - Replace localStorage reviews with Firestore
+   - Reviews stored in Firestore
-   - Add newsletter email collection to Firestore
+   - Newsletter email collection in Firestore
-4. ✅ Add loading states and error handling
+4. ✅ Loading states and error handling
-5. ✅ Test that everything works
+5. ✅ Ready to test

 ---